Nashville Trip Idea: The Music City First Timer

 Legendary Music Venues

 Plan ahead and book tickets for shows at the Grand Ole Opry and the Ryman Auditorium.
 The Ryman Auditorium was originally built as a tabernacle and was home to the Grand Ole Opry for 40 years.
 Located in the heart of downtown you can tour the building during the day and hear stories about musical legends that performed on the Ryman stage during its Opry era such as Hank Williams, Patsy Cline, Johnny Cash, Dolly Parton, and even Elvis.
 Today, it hosts a diverse lineup of headliners throughout the year such Mumford and Sons, Robert Plant, Grace Potter, and Sara Bareilles.
 If you make it to a show at the Ryman, get there early to purchase a Hatch Show Print concert poster, a perfect Nashville souvenir.
 The Grand Ole Opry moved to the Opry House in 1974 and proudly boasts to be “the show that made country music famous.”
 The Opry puts on three live shows a week in the same live radio format it's used for more than 90 years.
 In one show, you’ll hear a dozen performers, from country music greats to newcomers on the scene.
+Also, make sure to check out The Music of Nashville, a live show that takes the audience through 60 years of Music City's most memorable songs and the stories behind them.
+This performance will entertain and give you a new appreciation for the historical importance of Nashville to the world of music.

 After you’ve hit some of these can’t-miss attractions, head to one of Nashville’s neighborhoods for a taste of the local side of the city.
 Hillsboro Village, 12South, and East Nashville are great places to take an afternoon stroll to check out some local shops, restaurants, and cafes.